cefn/watchable/packages/nevermore/README.md

 #### Extending Settlement

-The type of settlements yielded by `nevermore` aligns with [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), but with an extra `job` member.
+The type of settlements yielded by `createSettlementSequence` aligns with [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), but with an extra `job` member.

-The type of your job `J` is preserved in `JobSettlement<J>`, meaning you can get the annotations back at settlement time.
+The type of your job `J` is preserved in `JobSettlement<J>`.
+If you extend the type of your job with annotations, you can get them back at settlement time for logging, error handling.

 Annotating a job is trivial.
 Instead of ...